Acupuncture is used everyday by people all over the world and has been used by millions of people for over 5000 years.

 What to expect at your first appointment

 Your acupuncturist will thoroughly assess your condition and make a diagnosis according to TCM principles.
-Your medical history, family medical history, diet, lifestyle and any medications or supplements you are taking will also be discussed.
+Your medical history, family medical history, diet, lifestyle and any medications or supplements you are taking will also be discussed and taken into consideration.
 They will examine your tongue, take a series of pulses, and may palpate tender points along meridians.

-You will then lie down and very fine acupuncture needles will be inserted at specific points.
+You will then lie down in a comfortable position and very fine acupuncture needles will be inserted at specific points.
 You may feel a mild dull sensation or a bit of a tingle.
 Most people find the experience very relaxing.
-Moxibustion (heat produced by a particular herb), cupping and/or massage may also be used.
+Moxibustion (heat produced by a particular herb), cupping, electro-acupuncture and/or massage may also be used.

 How long does it take to treat a condition?

 The amount of treatment you need will depend on your condition and how long you’ve had it.
-Your acupuncturist will estimate the number of treatments you will need once they have observed how your body responds to a few treatments.
-Generally, acute conditions are resolved faster than chronic conditions.
-In some cases, Chinese herbal medicine is combined with acupuncture for better or faster results.
+Your acupuncturist will be able to estimate the number of treatments you will need once they have observed how your body responds to a few treatments.
+Generally, acute conditions improve more quickly than chronic conditions that are generally more complex.
+In some cases Chinese herbal medicine is combined with acupuncture.